-BECTOR OF S. OLAP'S EPISCOPAL CHURCH, KIRKWALL
+RECTOR OF 8.
+OLAP'S EPISCOPAL CHURCH, KIRKWALL

-Kitkwall

-WILLIAM PEACE & SON
+Rirkwall WILLIAM PEACE & SON MDCCCOII

-MDCCCOII

-JRIV.
-OF WIXK.
-LIERARY

-"Round about,

-Eyeing the light, on more than million thrones,

-Stood, eminent, whatever from our earth

-Has to the skies return'd.
-How wide the leaves,

-Extended to their utmost, of this ROSE,

-Whose lowest step embosoms such a space
+"Round about, Eyeing the light, on more than million thrones, Stood, eminent, whatever from our earth Has to the skies return'd.
+How wide the leaves, Extended to their utmost, of this ROSE, Whose lowest step embosoms such a space Of ample radiance?" -DANTE.

-Of ample radiance!" -Dante.

-Jo the New Thon?
-Mathewson Lewick,

-What he authors very hinder regards;

-Minder regards;

-DOCTOR ROBERT FLUDD